IBM/terraform-guardium-datastore-audit/modules/aws-neptune-audit/README.md

 terraform apply -var-file=defaults.tfvars
 ```

 **Please note:** By default, this module uses `skip_reboot = true`.
-After apply, manually reboot the Neptune cluster instances to activate audit logging.
+After apply, manually reboot the database to activate audit logging.
 Set `skip_reboot = false` if you want Terraform to perform the reboot.

 ## Provider Configuration